 Co-Editor-in chief, Fiction Editor

 Beth Beatrice Smith is a full-time Associate Professor in the English Department at Nassau Community College.
 She received her BA in English from Wesleyan University and her MFA in creative writing from The New School.
-She is a co-chair of the Creative Writing Program.
+She is a vice chair of the Creative Writing Program.

 Michael Niemczyk is an Assistant Professor in the English Department at Nassau Community College.
 He received his BA in English from Georgetown University, his MA from San Francisco State University and St. John’s University, and his PhD from The CUNY Graduate Center.